trailofbits/empirehacking.nyc/archive.md

 ## Oct 2023

-### How to prevent malware from steal your Chrome cookies on macOS - Nick Frost (Security Engineer, Figma)
+### How to prevent malware from steal your Chrome cookies on macOS
 If you had a shell on someone's MacBook, could you read their Chrome cookies?
 This talk will survey a broad set of techniques that will do just that.
-Then, I'll share my experience using open source tools like Santa and osquery to prevent and detect these attacks on macOS.
+Then, I'll share my experience using open-source tools like Santa and osquery to prevent and detect these attacks on macOS.
 Finally, we'll take a look at upcoming changes to macOS, and what they could mean for Chrome.
+Nick Frost is a security engineer at Figma.

-### Packaging with Nix: Impossible is just very hard (and so is everything else) - Jack Leightcap (Trail of Bits, Security Engineer)
+### Packaging with Nix
-Using a ToB R&E project as a running example, Jack will walk through the highs and lows that come with using Nix to architect a build system.
+Using a Trail of Bits R&E project as a running example, Jack will walk through the highs and lows that come with using Nix to architect a build system.
+Jack Leightcap is a security engineer at Trail of Bits.

-### WeAudit - Collaborative code review in VSCode
+### Collaborative code review in VSCode
-Jim Miller gives a preview of a soon to be open sourced vscode extension called WeAudit by Trail of Bits.
+Jim Miller gives a preview of a soon-to-be open-source VS Code extension called WeAudit by Trail of Bits.

 ## Aug 2023 - Intern Showcase